 HE block acknowledgment request and response rules

 An HE AP may solicit BlockAck frame responses from multiple HE STAs using an MU-BAR Trigger frame or GCR MU-BAR Trigger frame.
 The MU-BAR Trigger frame shall contain either Compressed BlockAckReq variant or Multi-TID BlockAckReq variant in each of the Per User Info fields.
 An HE AP shall not send a Multi-TID BlockAckReq (neither as part of a Per User Info field intended to the STA in an MU-BAR Trigger frame nor as a BlockAckReq frame(#12853)) to a STA that has not indicated support for multi-TID A-MPDU.
-(Multi-TID) BlockAckReq, BlockAckReq, GCR MU-BAR Trigger, and MU-BAR Trigger frames indicate the length of the solicited block ack responses according to the FN settings defined in 9.3.1.9 (BlockAck frame format).(#12750, #12866, #12867, #13150)
+[13280] The Block Ack Bitmap length of the block ack sent in response to an eliciting Multi-TID BlockAckReq frame, BlockAckReq frame, GCR MU-BAR Trigger frame, or MU-BAR Trigger frame is determined as defined in 27.4.3.

 An HE STA that receives a BlockAckReq frame or an MU-BAR Trigger frame that contains a Compressed BlockAckReq variant in the User Info field addressed to the STA, or a GCR MU-BAR Trigger frame that contains a Compressed BlockAckReq variant in the Common Info field shall respond with a Compressed BlockAck frame as defined in 10.24.7 (HT-immediate block ack extensions) or a Multi-STA BlockAck frame as defined in 27.4 (HE acknowledgment(#11208) procedure(#13250)), with Starting Sequence Number subfield set to the Starting Sequence Number subfield of the Block Ack Request Starting Sequence Control subfield and the length of the Block Ack Bitmap subfield calculated as defined in 27.4.3 (Negotiation of block ack bitmap lengths).